 As we'll discuss later, radiation can exert a net force (by scattering, for example), which has many applications.
-Lots of people loosely talk about radiation pressure when they mean radiation force.
+Lots of people (including the authors of our textbook!) loosely talk about radiation pressure when they mean radiation force.
 Don't make that mistake!
 As you see, the pressure can be nonzero when the flux is zero, and similarly the pressure can be nonzero when the force is zero.
 If all the radiation is moving in the same direction (e.g., the radiation field outside a point source) then the distinction is blurred, but in general it can be complicated.